anon-blue/anon.blue/README.txt

 y of life                            no  i dont like this song.    oh i like to dance wityou
                      Yes, I love this song too     Yes, you just had a dance wit h me.
-You see,    ories rise
+You see,    ories rise-reise trip down under this blue bridge...
                                        hjjjjks1s1     Astro to try?
                                aa AAAA aaaaaaaaaaaaaaaaaaaaaaaaaaaccccccccsccccc
 cccccccgoiccccccccccccccccccccccccccccccccccccccccccccscsccccccccccccccccccccccc
 ccccccccccccccccccccccccccczcdszzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz
-       ASTROETRY FOR LIFE zzzzzzzzzzzzzzzzcccccccsdcdsssssssssss©©©©©©©©zccccccc ccccccccccccccccccccccccccccccccccccccddszszzsA aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa AAAAAAAAA aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa AAAAAAAAAA aaaaaaaaaaaaaaaaaaaaaaaaaaaf gffgdgaaaaaaa]['[';kp[jujjjjaaaaaaaaaaaaaaaaaaaaaaaaaaajjjjjjjjjjjjjjjjjjjjjjjjj
+       ASTROETRY FOR LIFE zzzzzzzzzzzzzzzzcccccccsdcdsssssssssss©©©©©©©©©©©©©©©© ©opyrright 2036 The Intercivilizational Corporationaaaaaaaaaaaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa AAAAAAAAA aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa AAAAAAAAAA aaaaaaaaaaaaaaaaaaaaaaaaaaaf gffgdgaaaaaaa]['[';kp[jujjjjaaaaaaaaaaaaaaaaaaaaaaaaaaajjjjjjjjjjjjjjjjjjjjjjjjj